AAV-VirginiaTech/AAV_GCS/README.md

 # AAV's Files for Interop Integration
 This repository includes all the files used in addition to the base AUVSI SUAS Interoperabilty System (Interop).
 The base AUVSI SUAS Interop documentation can be found [here](https://github.com/auvsi-suas/interop).
+The following programs must be installed:

+- Docker Desktop
+- Mavproxy

 ## Connecting to Interoperability
 There are two ways to connect to interop based on the resources at hand: SITL or HITL.
 Docker Desktop must be running prior to running any of the following scripts.